-With stone fruit, Dr. Uyemoto has projects on almond leaf scorch incitant Xylella fastidiosa; necrotic union of pluot trees and stunt of Tieton sweet cherry trees.
+Dr. Uyemoto's research focuses on the etiology and biology of grapevine virus diseases including virus characterization and development of assays and control.
+Dr. Uyemoto has projects with stone fruits on almond leaf scorch incitant Xylella fastidiosa; necrotic union of pluot trees (cause unknown); and stunt of Tieton sweet cherry trees (cause unknown).
 With grapevines, new viruses are detected using a differential set of hybrid rootstocks.
 In addition, new stem markings attributed to graft-transmissible pathogens are being investigated.
+All are lethal conditions.

 Dr. Jerry K. Uyemoto, Research Plant Pathologist, with the USDA-ARS, Crops Pathology and Genetics Research Unit in Davis, California, retired on March 31, 2007, after working for 20.5 years in the field of Etiology and biology of grapevine virus diseases including virus characterization, development of assays and control.